 Satisfactory microbial limits for a food sample will be dependent on the food preparation, conditions (raw, ready-to-eat, and frozen, refrigerated, shelf stable) and commodity type (e.g., dairy, meat, etc.) in relation to a specific analysis.
 Refer to Health Canada’s Health Products and Food Branch (HPFB).

 Standards and Guidelines for Microbiological Safety of Food - An Interpretive Summary for food commodity type details.

-The tables below describe the reporting limit and unsatisfactory level for ready-to- eat foods for indicator bacteria and foodborne pathogens according to Health Canada2, and physicochemical testing available at PHOL.
-If a board of health would like further interpretation on food results, contact PHO laboratory Customer Service Centre at 416-235-6556 or toll free 1-877-604-4567, and provide the sample identification number.
+The tables below describe the reporting limit and unsatisfactory level for ready-to- eat foods for indicator bacteria and foodborne pathogens according to Health Canada, and physicochemical testing available at PHO Laboratory.
+If a board of health would like further interpretation on food results, contact PHO Laboratory Customer Service Centre at 416-235-6556 or toll free 1-877-604-4567, and provide the sample identification number.

 ||Unsatisfactory Level (CFU/g)a, c

 |Total gram negative

 |Yeast and mould

 || < 10 to > 200,000